VincenzoGalante/magic-the-gathering/README.md

 ```bash
 python magic-the-gathering/prefect/prefect_blocks.py
 ```
-- Adjust the keyfile location in `dbt/profiles.yml` to the path of your Google Cloud credentials JSON
+- Adjust the keyfile location at `dbt/profiles.yml` to the path of your Google Cloud credentials JSON
 - To execute the flow, run the following commands in two different CL terminals
 ```bash
 prefect agent start -q 'default'